gwleuverink/bundle/docs/local-modules.md

 ```

 Note that your consuming script still needs to be of `type="module"` otherwise `window.axios` will be undefined.

+It is also good to note that Bundle's primary goal is to get imports inside your Blade template.
+While the init strategy can be very powerful, it is not the place to put a lot of business code since can be a lot harder to debug.

 {: .warning }